Polymer clay: Use

 Polymer clay remains workable until cured.
 Curing occurs at temperatures from 265 °F to 275 °F sustained for 15 minutes per 1/4 in of thickness.
 This temperature is significantly less than for mineral clays and can be achieved using a home oven.
-Professional polymer clay brands shrink very little when cured Brands of polymer clay include Cernit, Oytra, Fimo, Kato Polyclay, Sculpey, PVClay Brasil and Crafty Argentina.
+Professional polymer clay brands shrink very little when cured Brands of polymer clay include Cernit, Oytra, Fimo, Kato Polyclay, Sculpey, PVClay Brasil, Crafty Argentina and Cosclay.

 A home pasta-making machine is a popular multi-purpose tool for polymer clay artists.
 It is used to create sheets of uniform thickness, to mix colors or create variegated sheets, and to condition (soften) the clay.
 Polymer clay generally needs to be conditioned before use.
 This involves kneading the clay by hand, passing it between two rollers, or using a low-shear mixer to break up any resin particle adhesions.
 Once conditioned, the clay will remain pliable until the particles eventually re-adhere.

 Oven-hardenable PVC plastisol, "liquid polymer clay," is a complement to polymer clay that can be used as an adhesive to combine pieces, or to create various effects.
 Pigments, chalk pastel, and regular polymer clay can be added to make colored liquid clay.
 The liquid can also be poured into molds to produce cast parts.

 Health and safety

 Polymer clay safety is the subject of concern specifically regarding the long-term effects of exposure to certain phthalate plasticizers that have been classified as endocrine disruptors.
-When used as a toy or child care item, it should not contain more than 0.1% of any of the six phthalates restricted or banned by the safety regulatory boards.
-These six phthalates are: DEHP (Di-2-ethylhexyl phthalate), DBP (Dibutyl phthalate), BBP (Benzyl butyl phthalate), DINP (Di-isononyl phthalate), DIDP (Di-isodecyl phthalate), and DnOP (Di-n-octyl phthalate, according to the Consumer Product Safety Improvement Act (CPSIA).
+When used as a toy or child care item, in the United States, it should not contain more than 0.1% of any of the six phthalates restricted or banned by the safety regulatory board according to the Consumer Product Safety Improvement Act (CPSIA).
+These six phthalates are: DEHP (Di-2-ethylhexyl phthalate), DBP (Dibutyl phthalate), BBP (Benzyl butyl phthalate), DINP (Di-isononyl phthalate), DIDP (Di-isodecyl phthalate), and DnOP (Di-n-octyl phthalate).
 If the instructions on the package are followed (i.e. low temperatures and brief baking times) one will not burn the clay.
 If the clay does burn because of a mistake or if the oven malfunctions, a small amount of hydrogen chloride gas could be released, which may cause odor and some eye or nose irritation.
 The amount of hydrogen chloride gas released from the clay could cause a health problem.

 Due to the testing requirements and regulations, clay products that would be used to hold or serve food or beverages are not recommended or intended for these applications.
-All polymer clay products are NOT labeled as "food safe".

 Plasticizers remain in the cured product and can leach out, making it a potential health hazard for both the modeler and end user.
 Restrictions on use of certain phthalates took effect in 2009 in both the European Union and United States.
 Not all phthalates pose a health hazard and some are approved for medical applications.